 Find out the safety requirements for contractors and drivers.

-All vehicles utilised under the ASTP must be of a standard that is acceptable to the NSW Department of Education, Roads and Maritime Services, students and parents and maintained to ensure the safety of drivers, passengers and the public.
+All vehicles utilised under the ASTP must be of a standard that is acceptable to the NSW Department of Education, Transport for NSW , students and parents and maintained to ensure the safety of drivers, passengers and the public.

 Child car seats